 Rootskeeper advocates against corporate control of our government and money in politics.
 Currently our focus is fighting toxic fossil fuel extraction methods and its impacts on public health.
 We do so by developing grassroots leaders and networks and educating the general public.
 In support of this, we also plan and carry out strategic, high profile actions that move the needle towards a 100% renewable clean energy economy, and a just and sustainable future for all people.

-In The Central Valley, oil wastewater, potentially filled with toxic chemicals, is being using to irrigate our food.
+In The Central Valley, oilfiled wastewater, which is filled with toxic chemicals, is being using to irrigate our food crops.
 Plans for the expansion of this practice are currently underway.
-There has been no comprehensive independent testing conducted to ensure these crops or the farmworkers who work with them are protected from the hundreds of chemicals used in oil operations, some of which have been shown to be carcinogenic and toxic.
+There has been no comprehensive independent testing conducted to ensure these crops or the farmworkers who work with them are protected from the hundreds of dangerous chemicals used in oil operations, some of which are carcinogenic and toxic.
 We're tired of being lab rats in an oil and gas experiment, so we're calling on Governor Brown and the State Water Board to end this practice immediately.
-Join us!

 We envision a California powered by 100% clean energy, and free of the toxic effects of extreme energy extraction and disposal.
 Show your support by signing the pledge, which calls for human health buffer zones around all oil and gas development, an end to extreme fossil fuel extraction like fracking, an immediate stop to the practice of dumping toxic oil wastewater into federally protected aquifers, and an end to the use of oilfield wastewater being used as irrigation for California food.